jdmulligan/JETSCAPE-analysis/README.md

 ### Step 2: Run JETSCAPE

-The workflow will be as follows: The docker container itself will contain only the pre-requisite environment to build JETSCAPE, but will not actually contain JETSCAPE itself.
+The docker container will contain only the pre-requisite environment to build JETSCAPE, but will not actually contain JETSCAPE itself.
 Rather, we will create a directory on our own machine with the JETSCAPE code, and share this directory with the docker container.
 This will allow us to build and run JETSCAPE inside the docker container, but to easily edit macros and access the output files on our own machine.

 1. Make a directory on your machine (which will be shared with the docker container), and clone JETSCAPE into it.
     ```